Ahmed-A-A-Elhag/GAD/experiments/ZINC/README.md

 ## Description
-Here we the scripts to generate our results on ZINC dataset including data preprocessing, etc. We also used training and evaluation functions from "Benchmarking GNNs" by Dwivedi et al. ([code](https://github.com/graphdeeplearning/benchmarking-gnns)).
+Here we include the scripts to generate our results on ZINC dataset, including data preprocessing, etc. We also used training and evaluation functions from "Benchmarking GNNs" by Dwivedi et al. ([code](https://github.com/graphdeeplearning/benchmarking-gnns)).

 ***To run GAD model on ZINC***: